TarushS-1996/001067923_Tarush_G_Singh-Web-Design-and-user-experience-/README.md

 # 001067923_Tarush_G_Singh
-This repository is for the Wed Design and user experience class Added the projects in different branches.
+This repository is for the Wed Design and user experience class\n Added the projects in different branches.
 Please switch branch for viewing different projects.

 - Assignment1 (Make 2 pages using HTML5 elements)